art history class

 Students engage in hands-on learning experiences and reflection to develop skills and increase knowledge retention.

 Faculty often accompany students to view historical art locally, nationally and abroad.
-Cincinnati, Lexington, and Louisville offer galleries and museums, while larger collections and exhibits are found on trips to national locations including New York, Chicago, and Philadelphia.
+Work with faculty and visiting artists to curate and develop exhibitions.
 Students who study abroad in England, France, and Mexico, can take classes in art history and have access to some of the world’s greatest museums and historical sites.

 Internships